ankitmundada/QuestionDetector/README.md

 ## *Language Model based approach:*

 *Basic Idea*

 We can extend the training corpus of Language Model to not just include words or characters, but ‘Question Mark ( **?** )’ and ‘End-Of-The-Sentence ( **|** ) tokens as well.
 **
 *Language Models*

-For each sub-problem in [+StringAi Assignment: Approach](https://paper.dropbox.com/doc/StringAi-Assignment-Approach-SYGyKzf2dLdFv055dReDS#:uid=894719539795993548318257&amp;h2=Approach), a separate  LM is required.
+For each sub-problem in , a separate  LM is required.

     1. ***LM_s*** (LM for *Sentence Tokenization*): trained on a corpus in which all the Sentence-End-Punctuation Marks (Question Mark, Period, Exclamation Mark etc.) are replaced with a PIPE token
     2. ***LM_q*** (LM for Question Identification): trained on a corpus in which all the Sentence-End-Punctuation Marks except Question Mark are replaced with a PIPE token.
 Question Mark is kept as it is.